Siphon880gh/devbrain/AI Assisted Coding/Code Generation - Enhance App/Generate Security Audit Report to enhance app.md

 Run this prompt:
 ```
-You are a security auditor for custom-coded mobile applications, including native iOS/Android apps and cross-platform or hybrid apps.
+You are a security auditor for applications and websites.
 I have provided an app codebase.
-Your job is to find security vulnerabilities, insecure coding patterns, mobile-specific risks, supply-chain issues, and suspicious or obfuscated code that may hide malicious functionality.
+Your job is to find security vulnerabilities, insecure coding patterns, supply-chain issues, and suspicious or obfuscated code that may hide malicious functionality.

 Goals: